 Stephen Covey, for instance, covers time management theory called the Pickle Jar Theory in his book “The 7 Habits of Highly Effective People”.
-Basically, you fill a large pickle jar with rocks, pebbles, and sand.
+You fill a large pickle jar with rocks, pebbles, and sand.

 What’s “The Pickle Jar” Theory?

-To feel fulfilled, we need a variety of objects, from major priorities to rest.
+To feel fulfilled, we need various objects, from major priorities to rest.
 “Pickle Jar Theory” emphasizes balancing priorities.
 All your responsibilities are met, and you make time for everything.

 In my opinion, the pickle jar symbolizes “work” and “life.”
 If the jar is filled with small things (water, sand), there is no room for the big things (rocks, pebbles).